Wavy Gravy: Woodstock Festival

 At the first Woodstock Festival, Romney and the Hog Farm collective accepted festival executive Stan Goldstein's offer to help with preparations.

 Romney called his group the "Please Force," a reference to their non-intrusive tactics at keeping order, e.g., "Please don't do that, please do this instead".
 When asked by the press—who were the first to inform him that he and the rest of the Hog Farm were handling security—what kind of tools he intended to use to maintain order at the event, his response was "Cream pies and seltzer bottles" (both being traditional clown props).
 In Gravy's words: "They all wrote it down and I thought, 'the power of manipulating the media', ah ha!"

 Romney made announcements from the concert stage throughout the festival.
 He later wrote in his memoir that "the reason that I got to do all those stage announcements was because of my relationship with Chip Monk [sic].
 Chip built the stage at Woodstock."

 At the Rock and Roll Hall of Fame and Museum's psychedelic tribute to the 1960s "I Want To Take You Higher", Romney's sleeping bag and tie-dyed false teeth were displayed.
 He and Paul Krassner appeared there on the last day of the exhibit on February 28, 1998.

-Romney, as Wavy Gravy after the first Woodstock, has been the Master of Ceremonies of, and the only person to appear on the bill of all three Woodstock Festivals.
+Romney, as Wavy Gravy after the first Woodstock, has been the Master of Ceremonies of, and the only person to appear on the bill of all three Woodstock festivals: the original festival in 1969, the 25th anniversary Woodstock '94 festival in 1994, and the 30th anniversary Woodstock '99 festival in 1999.
 On the morning of the 20th Anniversary of the Woodstock Festival, he and author Ken Kesey were interviewed on Good Morning America, live from the Bethel concert site, where he discussed his experience as the MC of the event.

 Wavy Gravy name origin

 At the 1969 Texas International Pop Festival, two weeks after Woodstock, Romney was lying onstage, exhausted after spending hours trying to get festival-goers to put their clothes back on.
 He later explained, "They had these conga drummers on the stage, and I said, 'Don't dance on the wavy gravy'.
 Then someone announced that B.B.
 King was there, and he was going to play for free.
 I started to get up, and I felt this hand on my shoulder and it was B.B.
 King.
 And he said, 'Are you Wavy Gravy?' and I just said, 'Yes, sir,' and he said, 'Wavy Gravy, I can work around you.'
 And he stood me up next to his amplifier, and Johnny Winter comes from the other side, and they played all night long."
 Romney said he considered this a mystical event, and assumed Wavy Gravy as his legal name.
-Romney has said, regarding the name, that "It's worked pretty well through my life... except with telephone operators–I have to say 'Gravy, first initial W.'"